Originally published December 22, 2022. Updated November 25, 2024.

 Project Deliverables & Requirements

 When beginning a project, it is important to understand the project deliverables and project requirements.
-A project deliverable is an item that is produced during a project.
-This could be anything from a document, a website, or a presentation, to an event or product.
+A project deliverable is an item produced during a project.
+It could be anything from a document, a website, a presentation, an event, or a product.

 Project requirements are the criteria that must be met for the deliverable to be deemed successful.
 Requirements can include things like a timeline, budget, tasks, and other parameters.